GervinFung/SimpleParallelChessAI/README.md

-A simple 2 player chess AI that implemented minimax & alpha-beta pruning with a slightly different FEN file format
+A simple 2 player chess AI that implemented minimax & alpha-beta pruning & move-ordering to fully optimise the AI with a slightly different FEN file format

 I screwed up my previous chess game with bad design and without planning ahead